toni20k5267/linkToSeletedText/README.md

 ## Disclaimer
 The extension might not work properly when selecting singular words or phrases that repeat on a webpage.
 I will not be trying to fix this, if it's possible to do so.
-The extension also might not work properly with line-breakers, which is also not something I'm gonna try to fix(again, if it's even possible to fix that).